L.A.P.D. (band): Post–breakup and subsequent projects (1992–2010)

 The band continued on through Shaffer, Arvizu, and Silveria, who soon added Jonathan Davis as lead singer and Brian Welch as another guitarist.
 Bassist Reginald Arvizu, (now known better as "Fieldy") released a solo album entitled Rock'n Roll Gangster on January 22, 2002.
 In 2006, Fieldy formed the band StillWell with Q-Unique and P.O.D. drummer Noah "Wuv" Bernardo.
 Fear and the Nervous System is currently one of James Shaffer's (now known by band members as "Munky") side projects, formed in 2008.
 Aside from projects by the members of L.A.P.D., in 1997 a compilation album was also released.
 The album featured songs from both their EP, Love and Peace Dude, and their full–length studio album, Who's Laughing Now.
-In 2010, L.A.P.D. had a short revival, when Morrill began playing with a new line-up that included Derek Campbell (guitar), Andy Serrano (drums) & Jason Torres (drums), Troy Sandoval (bass) & Kevin Guariglia (dj) in Denver, CO.
-The group recorded a 5 track demo, that was never officially released, but was posted on the band's social media pages.
+In 2010, L.A.P.D. had a short revival when Morrill began playing with a new lineup that included Derek Campbell (guitar), Jason Torres (drums), Troy Sandoval (bass), and Kevin Guariglia (DJ) in Denver, Colorado.
+The group recorded a five-track demo that was never officially released but was posted on the band's social media pages.
 The group split in early 2011.